 A lift pass pocket in the forearm is a great design which makes it much easier to zap through lift barriers.
 Storage space is a personal decision but look for secure hand pockets for keys, wallets, sunscreen and also pockets that provide easy access.

 Underarm vents or pit zips are easily unzipped to allow cooling.
 Usually backed with mesh to prevent snow intrusion.
-Though vents are not a necessity they are a great feature especially for spring skiing when the weather is getting warmer.
-It is amazing that just by unzipping the vents how quickly you become cooler.
+Though vents are not a necessity they are a great feature, especially for spring skiing when the weather is getting warmer.
+It is amazing that just by unzipping the vents how quickly you can become cooler.

 You can also get vents on your ski trousers, I have them on my pair of Burtons and I tend to unzip them more than my jacket.
-Snow and Ski Sports offer a good range of ski clothing with vents.
+Snow and Ski Sports offers a good range of ski clothing with vents.

 There are generally two types of zips on ski jackets, waterproof zips and normal zips.
 Waterproof zips are found on higher-end jackets like Peak Performance or Berghaus that sit flush with the outer layer.
 ‘Normal’ zips will have a flap that usually Velcro’s over the top to keep the weather out.